 And since our keyword tools leverage these auto complete services we do not offer search volume as it would be misleading and, in most cases, completely inaccurate.

-Instead, we use keyword rank and Top 10 as keyword popularity indicators.
-The higher the keyword rank, the more popular that keyword is relative to the other keyword suggestions.
-And Top 10 keywords are simply that, the top 10 keyword suggestions for a given seed phrase.
+Instead, we use keyword score and Hot keywords as keyword popularity indicators.
+The higher the keyword score, the more popular that keyword is relative to the other keyword suggestions.
+And Hot keywords are simply that, the top 10 keyword suggestions for a given seed phrase.

-That said, you can use keyword and Top 10 to determine which keywords to use for SEO.
+That said, you can use keyword and Hot keywords to determine which keywords to use for SEO.

 Most of these other keyword tools are showing search volume data from Google that is publicly available to anyone using Google’s AdWords advertising tool Keyword Planner.
 While this information may be helpful when targeting Google search, it should be pointed out that is only applies to Google’s network of services.